What Is Ray Tracing? The Future of Graphics Rendering

 Pros and Cons of Ray Tracing

-Ray tracing has become an increasingly popular technique in the world of graphics rendering, thanks to its ability to deliver highly realistic and immersive visual experiences.
+Ray tracing has become an increasingly popular technique in graphics rendering, thanks to its ability to deliver highly realistic and immersive visual experiences.
 However, as with any technology, there are both advantages and disadvantages to consider.
-Let's take a closer look at the pros and cons of ray tracing.
+Let's take a closer look at the pros and cons of ray tracing:

 Pros